 The two primitive campgrounds are somewhat remote but are free of charge.
 They feature pit toilets and picnic tables, but no water.
 Backcountry camping is also an option, and free as well, but a permit must be obtained from the Visitor’s Center.

 Additionally, there are a number of lodging options in the surrounding area at a variety of price points, and more camping options a short drive away.

-Novice to Expert.
+Novice to Advanced.
 While the Fruita sites are comparatively civilized, the primitive sites are fairly remote.
 Finally, backcountry camping should only be undertaken by those with extensive outdoor skills and with thorough preparation.
 More information on backcountry camping can be found here.
+Our Novice Camping Gear Guide can be found here.